blin007/wordle-clone/README.md

 ## [Link to Initial Main Project File](app.js)

-(__TODO__: create a skeleton Express application with a package.json, app.js, views folder, etc. ... and link to your initial app.js_)

 ## Annotations / References Used

 As the project goes on I will likely add and remove items from this list